 Most of the time, gutters quietly gather leaves and dust.
-Yet at the first drop of rain, they spring into action, collecting the water sheeting off of the shingles, sending it on a fast horizontal path, down a drain pipe, and well away from your house.
+Yet at the first drop of rain, they spring into action, collecting the water sheeting off of the shingles, sending it on a fast horizontal path, down a drainpipe, and well away from your house.
 These simple devices have just saved your foundation and siding.

 Gutters come in two basic types: sectional (or seamed) and seamless.
 Within each type are other designations for shapes, materials, and colors.

-Sectional (Seamed) Gutters
+Sectional or Seamed Gutters

-Sectional gutters are available in 10 foot long pieces that attach to your home's fascia board with hangers.
-They attach either by overlapping them or snapping them together with joiner pieces.
+Sectional gutters are perfect for do-it-yourselfers.
 With the help of a sturdy ladder and an assistant, a do-it-yourselfer can install sectional gutters on a modest-sized house (around 1,300 square feet) during the course of a weekend.

 - Sectional gutters and peripherals (corners, downspouts, gutter guards, etc.) can be found on the shelf at home improvement stores.

 - Copper gutters tend to be a special order item and are substantially more expensive than both metal and vinyl.
-A 10-foot section of half-round copper gutter may be ten or even twenty times more expensive than vinyl or metal.
+A 10-foot section of half-round copper gutter can be ten or even twenty times more expensive than vinyl or metal.

 - Hangers attach to fascia board with special metal spikes.

-- Cons: Stock colors for steel gutters tend to be white and brown, though the white gutters can be painted.
+Stock colors for steel gutters tend to be white and brown, though the white gutters can be painted.
 Stock vinyl gutters come in white and cannot be painted.
 Should water collect in the gutter system (typically due to debris), water may leak at the seams between sections.

-A mobile shop will arrive at your residence and technicians will perform a "gutter run out:" roll-forming continuous aluminum through a machine that extrudes the metal and forms it into gutters on the spot.
+A mobile shop will arrive at your residence and technicians will perform a gutter run out: roll-forming continuous aluminum through a machine that extrudes the metal and forms it into gutters on the spot.
 The process is fast; gutters speed out of the machine as fast as 45 feet per minute.
 For the most part, this is a job that professionals do for you.
-Some companies will agree to do a custom "gutter run-out" for you and let you install them yourself.
+Some companies will agree to do a custom gutter run-out for you and let you install them yourself.